viniciusbarros/msc_y1_24_soft_eng_ca1/README.md

-# Softare Engineering - CA1 - Alpha of game
+# Softare Engineering - CA1 + CA2 - Beta of game

 ## Playing with Sleepy

 ### Story Background
 After losing his beloved cat, Sleepy (Sonequinha), and going through difficult times, a software engineer had a a dream where Sleepy came back to play with him.
 In the dream, she was hidding in many places and she would keep meowing until he could found her.

 ### Game Play
 In a fun and alive environment, a large number of objects (props) are placed at random locations of the map.
 Only in a few of these objects, Sleepy hides inside and keeps meowing to seek for your attention.
 Walk around the map, play attention to the sounds around you and once you think you've found Sleepy, shoot the prop.
 After finding Sleepy in all hidden locations, you will be rewarded.